What is Conversational AI and how does it benefit businesses?

 Manage spikes in customer call volumes

 For customer service departments, higher call volumes are part of the new, post-pandemic reality.
-Using conversational AI, chatbots and voice assistants can help resolve low-value calls and relieve beleaguered customer service teams during sudden call spikes.
+Today, AI powered chatbots and voice assistants can help resolve low-value calls and relieve beleaguered customer service teams during sudden call spikes.

 Deliver on the customer service promise